damianhakert/damianhakert.github.io/source/handbook/benefits/index.md

 ### 401k Plan

 The company offers a 401k plan in which you may make voluntary pre-tax contributions toward your retirement.
 We do not currently offer matching contributions.
+[Eligibility and sign up details] (/handbook/people-operations/index.html)

 ### Optional TriNet Plans Available at Employee Expense